 Join us as we explore The Business of Art:

-To delve into the intersection of business and entrepreneurship in art, CFPCA created The Business of Art, a series of symposia geared toward alumni but open to students and the community.
-Visit The Business of Art's home page often for information about upcoming events and resources available to alums.
-If you have questions about The Business of Art, please contact CFPCA's Alumni Officer Rhonda Welsh at firstname.lastname@example.org or 313.577.1087.
+To delve into the intersection of business and entrepreneurship in the arts and communication, CFPCA created The Business of Art, an Alumni lecture series geared toward mentoring current students and interested alumni.
+Visit the Business of Art's home page often for information about upcoming events and resources available to alums.

 Looking for the Wayne State University Alumni Association?

 Visit the Alumni Associations Home page for all the information you need about the University's Alumni Association.